Stephen Biegun: Early life and education

-Biegun was born in Detroit, Michigan.
+Stephen Edward Biegun was born in Detroit, Michigan.
 He earned a Bachelor of Arts degree in Russian and political science from the University of Michigan in 1984.

 Career

 He was the in-country director for the International Republican Institute in Moscow, Russia, from 1992 to 1994.
-He was a member of the board of the U.S. Russia Foundation, the Moscow School of Political Studies, the U.S.–Russia Business Council, the National Bureau of Asian Research, the US-ASEAN Business Council, and Freedom House.
+He was a member of the board of the U.S. Russia Foundation, the Moscow School of Political Studies, the U.S.–Russia Business Council, the National Bureau of Asian Research, the U.S.-ASEAN Business Council, and Freedom House.

 Biegun has held a number of offices within the federal government, including executive secretary of the National Security Council, reporting to national security adviser Condoleezza Rice under President George W. Bush.
 He was a foreign policy adviser to Sarah Palin during John McCain's 2008 presidential campaign.
 On March 1, 2018, it was reported that Biegun was a top candidate to replace Donald Trump's national security adviser H. R. McMaster.
 On March 22, it was announced that McMaster would instead be succeeded by John Bolton.

 On August 23, 2018, U.S. Secretary of State Mike Pompeo appointed Biegun as the U.S. special representative for North Korea, directing policy in regard to North Korea on behalf of the Trump administration.

 On August 7, 2019, The Wall Street Journal reported that Biegun was a top candidate to replace Jon Huntsman Jr. as United States ambassador to Russia.
 After John Sullivan was instead nominated, Biegun was nominated to replace him as deputy secretary of state on October 31, 2019.
 His nomination was confirmed by a 90–3 vote of the U.S. Senate on December 19, 2019.
 He was sworn in two days later.